mkeoliya/mkeoliya.github.io/_pages/about.md

 # <!-- hacker culture, and used to help out at [NUS Hackers](https://nushackers.org) to make that happen. ->
 ---

 Hi!
-I'm a first-year PhD student at the University of Pennsylvania.
+I'm Mayank, a first-year PhD student at the University of Pennsylvania.
 I work with [Mayur Naik](https://www.cis.upenn.edu/~mhnaik/) and [Rajeev Alur](https://www.cis.upenn.edu/~alur/) on neurosymbolic AI in clinical and genomic settings.
 I'm currently looking for **opportunities to work on trustworthy AI for healthcare in summer 2024** -- hit me up if you're working on something similar!

 <h2> past </h2>
 Before [sailing to Philadelphia](https://open.spotify.com/track/5dFbGFPR2GkgIPvfnAo3R3?si=b8d8fe1447964f15), I read my bachelor's at the National University of Singapore, where I studied computer science and [a bunch of other things](https://usp.nus.edu.sg).
 I worked on research in [formal verification](https://ilyasergey.net/assets/pdf/papers/sisyphus-pldi23.pdf) and Rust with Prof. Ilya Sergey at the [VERSE Lab](https://verse-lab.github.io).
 I also spent a summer at [CVWO](https://www.comp.nus.edu.sg/~vwo/) to build better systems for non-profits.